 -Xoption to ssh, e.g

 Note: For better performance when running graphical applications, we recommend using ThinLinc (See below) - a remote desktop/visualization software.

-Note: Thinlinc is only available on Triolith.
+Note: Thinlinc is only available on Triolith and Gamma.

 ThinLinc is a remote desktop solution from Cendio Systems.
 See the Cendio website for a complete description.